 Seeded-batch protocol.

-Is the Xn flat across the nucleation zone? i.e. the Xn does not increase as a function of either precipitant and/or protein concentration.
+Is the Xn flat across the nucleation zone?
+I.e., Xn does not increase as a function of either precipitant and/or protein concentration.

 Locate seeded conditions that yield crystals of the required size and go to Step 3.2.
 If all crystals are too large – go to Step 3.1.2.3.